-Apply student ID labels to the front covers of the test book (grade 3 ELA/L or mathematics, MISA 5 & 8, or Social Studies 8) or answer document (grades 4-high school ELA/L and mathematics only) in the lower left-hand corner.
+Apply student ID labels to the front covers of the answer document in the lower left-hand corner.

-- Locate the student ID labels that were shipped in the resealable package labeled "Test Coordinator Kit." - ONLY the STC or designee may apply labels; students are prohibited from doing so. - Before applying a label on the Answer Document or test book cover, confirm that the name that has been handwritten at the top of the front cover of the Answer Document or test book matches the name on the label. - The student ID label will override any bubbled demographic information. - If a student ID label includes incorrect information, write and grid the correct information on the student's test book (grade 3) or answer document (grades 4-8 and high school ELA/L and mathematics only) and update the student's information in Pearson Access. - Set aside student ID labels that were not used (e.g., labels for students who transferred out of the school before testing began or labels with incorrect information) to be securely destroyed/shredded after the testing window closes.
+- Locate the student ID labels that were shipped in the resealable package labeled "Test Coordinator Kit." - ONLY the STC or designee may apply labels; students are prohibited from doing so. - Before applying a label on the answer document, confirm that the name that has been handwritten at the top of the front cover of the answer document or test book matches the name on the label. - The student ID label will override any bubbled demographic information. - If a student ID label includes incorrect information, write and grid the correct information on the student's answer document and update the student's information in Pearson Access. - Set aside student ID labels that were not used (e.g., labels for students who transferred out of the school before testing began or labels with incorrect information) to be securely destroyed/shredded after the testing window closes.

 It is recommended that schools apply the student ID labels before testing.
-However, schools may apply them after testing, if recommended by your LSS.
+However, schools may apply them after testing, if recommended by your LEA.